If there’s anyone who can advise you against Blogspot, it’s me. That’s because I started my first blog using Google’s free Blogger platform.

 4. You Won’t Build Website Authority

-One of the most important objective of link building and SEO in general is build website authority.
+One of the most important objectives of link building and SEO, in general, is to build website authority.
 That’s because building your website’s authority makes ranking much easier.

 This is why websites like Forbes can rank on the second and even first page within hours of publishing.
 Since most bloggers won’t link out to Blogspot blogs, you’ll struggle to build website authority.

 Naturally, I’ve decided to focus on the SEO reasons why you should avoid this free blogging platform.